-Constipation is when your bowel motions and wind are difficult to pass and infrequent.
-It may be caused by not moving around as much, eating less fibre, or not drinking enough fluids.
-Strong pain medicines, some anti-nausea medicines and some chemotherapy drugs also cause constipation.
+Having infrequent or difficult-to-pass bowel motions is known as constipation.
+Common causes include lack of exercise, eating less fibre, or not drinking enough fluids.
+Opioid medicines, some anti-nausea medicines and some chemotherapy drugs also cause constipation.

 - Drink plenty of fluids.

-- Talk to your doctor or physiotherapist to find the exercise that is right for you.
+- Try to be physically active every day.
+Talk to your doctor or physiotherapist to find the exercise that is right for you.